 Boys and girls joined the NAZI youth movement a 6 years of age.
 Serious activities, however, did not begin until age 10 and full membership in the Hitler Youth began at age 15.
 The NAZI youth movement was divided three age-specific sections.

 One report suggests that boys could enter the program at the age of 6 years.
 HBU is not sure, however, if this is accurate.
 We do not see aby ecidence of this in the photographic record.
-HBU is not sure, however, if these eager younger boys had a special program, or if they just entered the Deutsche Jugend.
+HBU is not sure, however, if these eager younger boys had a special program, or if they just tagged along with the Deutches Jungvolk.

 Boys at the age of 10 were conscripted into the DJ.
 As Jungvolk the boys had to swear an oath, basically saying that they were willing to give up their lives for Germany and Hitler.
 Membership at 10 was after the NAZIs seized power in 1933, at first incouraged.
 Social pressure was put on the boys in a number of ways.
 Some parents did not approve.
 Often boys did not understand their parents disapproval.
 Some boys had enough sence to leep quiet about their parents disapproval.
 Other boys, after all they were only 10 years old, did not understand what was involved.

 Strictly speaking the "Hitler youth" was designated by the abbreviation HJ and was really only applicable to older teenagers (15-18 year olds).
 Boys stayed in the HJ until they were 18 years of age, then were encouraged to enter the army or forced to enter the labor service.
 The labor service was 6 months of compulsory work out in the country.
 Helping out on a farm, rebuilding roads, or beautifying parks were the usual forms of labor.